-When employee image and behaviour doesn’t mesh with the brand, it not only tarnishes the business, it creates a cognitive dissonance that the customer internalises as incongruent behaviour.
+When employee image and behavior doesn’t mesh with the brand, it not only tarnishes the business, it creates a cognitive dissonance that the customer internalizes as incongruent behavior.
 It weakens trust in the company and lowers integrity scores.
 And, of course, it reduces revenue and sales.

-If you’re finding that internal brand alignment is faltering and behaviours aren’t always matching what you promise, below you will find five ways to improve alignment:
+If you’re finding that internal brand alignment is faltering and behaviors aren’t always matching what you promise, below you will find five ways to improve alignment:

-1. Define on-brand and off-brand behaviours and integrate them into job descriptions and the performance review process.
-It’s important for every employee to understand how they can help build the brand within the organization.
-Measuring performance against these behaviours will help encourage internal brand alignment.
+It's important for every employee to understand how they can help build the brand within the organization.
+Measuring performance against these behaviors will help encourage internal brand alignment

-4. Celebrate brand-building behaviours by recognizing employees, departments and divisions who consistently deliver on the brand and what it promises.
+4) Celebrate brand-building behaviors by recognizing employees, departments and divisions who consistently deliver on the brand and what it promises.
 Consider monthly or quarterly brand ambassador awards or other incentives to reward these employees.